jeffbass/imagezmq/docs/req-vs-pub.rst

 - Receipt of each sent image is verified (by the sender receiving a "REP").
 - Receiving hub computer does not need to know the addresses of senders.
-- Receiving hub computer can receive from one or many senders.
 - Receiving hub computer can receive and process images from multiple image senders simultaneously.
 - Starting and stopping any of the senders does not affect the hub (or any of